mhutter/mr/README.md

 * CreatedAt: Timestamp of first insertion into DB
 * UpdatedAt: Timestamp of the last update operations

 The "MongoCollection" type implements the basic CRUD operations defined in the "Colleciton" interface.
-IDs can be passed as strings or bson.ObjectIDs, and objects are usually types that include the "Base" type (see above).
+IDs ,must be passed as strings, and objects are usually types that include the "Base" type (see above).

 ```go
 var u User